Advertisement

 Read more…

-Church Cove beach is a west facing sandy beach with rock pools.
-The name comes from a small church set below the low cliffs at the northern end of the beach and this has an unusual bell tower standing about 3 metres to the side of the church and cut into the cliffside.
+Church Cove Beach is a west-facing sandy beach with rock pools.
+The name comes from a small church set below the low cliffs at the northern end of the beach, and this has an unusual bell tower standing about 3 metres to the side of the church and cutting into the cliffside.
 Limited parking available.
-We have no dog

 Read more…